 For instance, a 45 watt wall charger can facilitate the charging of all devices.
 Since USB PD is a smart system, a plugged-in iPhone X will only require 18 watts.
 The 45 watt wall charger will adjust its output and only deliver the required 18 watts.

 The USB PD is one of the safest methods for charging since the adapters will never send too much power to a device.
 Portable backup batteries with a USB PD connector no longer need to be right-sized.
 All connected devices can send or receive power in the amount needed.

 When a device’s battery strength wanes, most people aren’t thinking about a full charge.
 Speed is more important.
-They only want enough power to get them through their project.
+They only need a sufficient amount of energy to complete their assignment.

 This desire for speed does not trump a person’s need for safety.
 No one wants their device to overheat and become a fire waiting to happen.
 Embracing safe charging methods is the way to go.